openshift/enhancements/enhancements/installer/pre-flight-validations.md

 - [ ] Test plan is defined
 - [ ] Graduation criteria for dev preview, tech preview, GA
 - [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)

-## Open Questions [optional]

-- Will the validations be run automatically on `cluster create` or will it be an explicit action?
-- If explicit action, how will the validations be enabled?
-E.g. adding a `--dry-run` option to the installer vs. a separate subcommand or even a separate binary.
-- When enabling the validations, will it also perform the installation or simply run the validations?
-- Can the installer override validations that failed?
-- How are failures and warnings reported to the user?

 ## Summary